 b) Submit a lesson plan for your ‘innovative teaching’ activity.
 This should include the innovation you have used and its expected learning outcomes, the educational theory underpinning the activity as well as how the activity fits with your individual philosophy of teaching.
 The session will be discussed by all participants based on the lesson plan and the activity.
 Therefore the lesson plan should be distributed to all members of the class to facilitate the discussion.

 - Reflective Statement: Write a 500 word reflective statement of how you have developed as a teaching academic during the Internship program.

-- Graduation Faculty Presentation: In your faculty groups prepare a five minute presentation which will be delivered on the Internship Graduation Day.
+- Final Presentation: In your college groups prepare a five minute presentation which will be delivered on the Internship Presentation Day.
 The presentation will demonstrate and showcase how you will use what you have learned as result of participating in the Internship program in your teaching.